Eric Philips (explorer)

-Eric Philips OAM (born April 1962) is an Australian polar explorer, adventurer and polar guide.
+Eric Philips OAM (born 30 April 1962) is an Australian polar explorer, adventurer, polar guide and private astronaut.

+Biography

+Philips was born in Melbourne, Australia in 1962.
+His parents, Keith and Josephine, emigrated to Australia from the Netherlands in 1957.
+Philips studied at the University of South Australia, attaining a Diploma of Teaching, a Bachelor of Education and Graduate Diploma in Outdoor Education.
+He was the Director of Outdoor Education at the Timbertop campus of Geelong Grammar School.

+Philips lives in Victoria, Australia with his wife, Susy, where he runs his own guiding and polar equipment design business, Icetrek Expeditions and Equipment.
+He has a daughter, Mardi, and son, Kip.

+Career

 Philips has completed ski expeditions across icecaps on Greenland, Ellesmere Island, Iceland, Svalbard and Patagonia icecaps.
 He was the first Australian, together with companion Jon Muir, to ski to both the North Pole and South Pole.
 Philips skied to the North Pole from Siberia in 2002, producing a film, Icetrek North Pole, and has since guided numerous commercial North Pole expeditions, including the North Pole to Canada leg of Pat Farmer's Pole to Pole Run in 2011.

 In 2013 Eric was a guide with UK charity Walking With The Wounded during their South Pole Allied Challenge.
-Together with celebrities Prince Harry, Dominic West and Alexander Skarsgard, three teams of wounded soldiers from the UK, USA, Australia and Canada skied 200km to the South Pole.
+Together with celebrities Prince Harry, Dominic West and Alexander Skarsgard, three teams of wounded soldiers from the UK, USA, Australia and Canada skied 200 km to the South Pole.
 Also in 2013, Eric guided Greenpeace on a short ski expedition to the North Pole where a symbolic capsule containing 2.7 million signatures and a message to the future was lowered to the sea bed.